SalimiDev/SalimiDev/README.md

 -   🛠  I’m currently working with ReactJS, Next.js,TypeScript, Sass, Tailwind , etc.
 -   🚀 I’m currently learning TensorFlow.
 -   👯 I’m looking to collaborate with other programmers.
--   🥅 2024 Goals: Learn more about web3 and learn react native.
+-   🥅 2025 Goals: Learn more about react native and WebUI.
 -   💬 Ask me about anything here!
 I am happy to help.
 -   👾 Fun fact: Equal is Not Always Equal in Javascript.
 -   📧 How to reach me: salimi.devop@gmail.com.